Xiddler/PORTABLE_ENV/dotfiles/cheat/.cheat/about.md

 Closures can avoid the use of global values and provides some form of data hiding.
 It can also provide an object oriented solution to a problem.
 The term closure is often used as a synonym for anonymous function.

+# bikeshedding
+When organizations spend disproportionate time on trivial issues - in the design of a nuclear plant when 90% of the discussion is around the design of the bikeshed